GovTechSG/techpass-user-docs/docs/support/account.md

 <details><summary>Why is my TechPass account disabled?
 How to re-enable it?</summary>

 Your TechPass account might be disabled if you have not used it for 90 consecutive days.
 However, if you have not used it for 60 consecutive days, from day 61 onwards you will receive an email alert about your inactive status with the remediation step.
-If you still do not use your TechPass account, your account will be disabled on day 90 and you will be notified.
+If you still do not use your TechPass account, your account is disabled on day 90 and you are notified.

 To re-enable or if you think your account was incorrectly disabled, create a [service request](https://go.gov.sg/seed-techpass-support).